-How ADAS Sensor Innovations are Saving Lives on the Roads
+Sensor Innovations in ADAS are Saving Lives on the Road

-Safety on the roads is a massive problem – every year, more than 1.1 million people are killed due to road traffic crashes,1 and an estimated 20 to 50 million people suffer injuries.
+Safety on the roads is a massive problem – every year, more than 1.1 million people are killed due to road traffic crashes[1], and an estimated 20 to 50 million people suffer injuries.

-A major cause of these crashes is driver error.
-2 Carmakers and authorities are always looking for ways to improve safety, and in recent years there have been big advances in how advanced driver assistance systems (ADAS) can help reduce deaths and injuries on the roads.
+A major cause of these crashes is driver error[2].
+Carmakers and government regulatory agencies are always looking for ways to improve safety, and in recent years there have been big advances in how Advanced Driver Assistance Systems (ADAS) can help to reduce deaths and injuries on the roads.

 The Evolution and Importance of ADAS

-Since the first anti-lock braking systems (ABS) were introduced in the 1970s, there has been a steady increase in the deployment of ADAS technologies in our vehicles, with corresponding improvements in safety.
-In the U.S. alone, the National Safety Council (NSC) estimates that ADAS has the potential to prevent about 62% of total traffic fatalities, saving more than 20,000 lives each year.
-3
+Since the first anti-lock braking systems (ABS) were introduced in the 1970s, there has been a steady increase in the deployment of ADAS technologies in passenger vehicles, with corresponding improvements in safety.
+In the U.S. alone, the National Safety Council (NSC) estimates that ADAS has the potential to prevent about 62% of total traffic fatalities, saving more than 20,000 lives each year[3].
+ADAS features like automatic emergency braking (AEB) and forward collision warning (FCW) have become commonplace in recent years, with more than a quarter of vehicles making them available to assist drivers in preventing accidents and ultimately save lives.

-Implementing ADAS systems can be challenging.
-There are limitations on the processing power available to handle all the data generated by multiple sensors, and the sensors themselves have limitations in their performance.
-Every component must have excellent reliability, including software algorithms, and extensive testing is needed to ensure safety.
-The ADAS system must perform consistently in the most difficult weather and lighting conditions, and be able to cope with rain, snow, fog, temperature extremes and more.
+Implementing ADAS can be a challenging problem for automotive manufacturers and their Tier-1 system suppliers.
+There are limitations on the processing power available to handle all the data generated by multiple sensors, and the sensors themselves have performance limitations.
+Automotive industry requirements dictate that every component must have excellent reliability, including not just the hardware but also the associated software algorithms, and extensive testing is thus needed to ensure safety.
+The systems must also perform consistently in the most difficult lighting and weather conditions, be able to cope with extreme temperatures, and operate reliably for the lifetime of the vehicle.

 Key Sensor Technologies in ADAS